fedeval/integrations-challenge/connections/documentation/DEVELOPMENT_PROCESS.md

 2. Authorization - A verification that the amount of funds required for the transaction is available for the specific payment method, and the funds are blocked
 3. Capture - The transaction is settled and the funds are transfered to the Merchant's account

-Often 2 and 3 happen at the same time, but in our case we are creating an integration where Authorisation and Capture happen in two distinct moments, allowing for a Cancel option between the two actions, while the funds are blocked but not yet trasnfered.
+Often 2 and 3 happen at the same time, but in our case we are creating an integration where Authorization and Capture happen in two distinct moments, allowing for a Cancel option between the two actions, while the funds are blocked but not yet transferred.

 ---